 - Mezze: A selection of starters that kick off almost every main meal; they include fool, a thick stew made from broad beans; hummus, mashed chickpeas with tahini or sesame paste; <em>moutabel</em>, smoked aubergine dip; and tabbouleh, finely chopped parsley salad.

-- Mensaf: A Bedouin dish of stewed lamb in a yoghurt sauce.
+- Mensaf: A Bedouin dish of stewed lamb in a yogurt sauce.

-- Fatet Batinjan: A casserole-style dish made with roasted eggplant, labneh (a kind thick yoghurt-like cheese) and minced meat.
+- Fatet Batinjan: A casserole-style dish made with roasted eggplant, labneh (a kind thick yogurt-like cheese), and minced meat.

 - Baklava: Assorted honey-drizzled, nut-filled filo pastries.

-- Kunafeh: Palestinian speciality dessert of goat’s cheese layered with pastry, served warm and drenched in syrup.
+- Kunafeh: Palestinian specialty dessert of goat’s cheese layered with pastry, served warm and drenched in syrup.

 - Araq: A local aniseed liquor, similar to Greek Ouzo, usually served with water and ice.

-- Arab coffee: A small but strong concoction made by boiling cardamom-flavoured grounds with sugar.
+- Arab coffee: A small but strong concoction made by boiling cardamom-flavored grounds with sugar.

-- Muhallabiyyeh: A wobbly milk pudding flavoured with almonds.
+- Muhallabiyyeh: A wobbly milk pudding flavored with almonds.

 souvenirs from Jordan